okuyamak/academic-kickstart/content/home/about.md

 +++

 # Biography
-- I'm a full-time researcher at the Center for Community-based Healthcare Research and Education at Shimane University.
+- I'm a full-time PhD student at the Center for Primary Health Care Research at Lund University.
-- I study neighborhood environments and rural population health.
+- I study neighborhood environments and cardiovascular related diseases.
-- I'm specialized in GIS to objectively evaluate neighborhood enviornment.
+- I'm specialized in GIS to objectively measure neighborhood enviornments as well as data visualization.